public-key-cryptography/public-key-editor/README.md

 	into the terminal using the Edit -> Paste command or the popup menu.

 	If the directory or folder name has a space character, then you have to use the back slash '\' before the space char to escape it.
-For example, the folder My Documents would be written My\ Documents in the command line.
+For example, a folder named My Documents would be written My\ Documents in the command line.